hazalGund/PlaywrightGoodreads/README.md

 npx playwright test
 ```

-## Notes
+## Strategy

-auth.setup.ts runs before every test to make sure all tests start with an authenticated user.

-data.ts serves as a central file for all data utilised within this framework.
-Its purpose is to consolidate information in one location, allowing for easy configuration when needed.
-Additionally, the baseUrl is included within this file instead of in playwright.config.ts for convenience.
+* Only happy paths
+* Main flows
+* No edge cases

 ## Roadmap
-The idea was to craft a framework that's practical, easy to maintain, and flexible for future expansions.
-Throughout my career, I've had my hands on various frameworks, polishing them up or starting from scratch.
-This project is more of a personal playground where I experiment with some approaches and ideas.
+The idea is to craft a framework that's practical, easy to maintain, and flexible for future expansions.